-Once you’ve seen all the of the Mob Museum exhibits, make your way to The Underground where you’ll be transported to the Prohibition era, surrounded by stories, images, and artifacts from the ‘Roaring Twenties’.
+Once you’ve seen all of the Mob Museum exhibits, make your way to The Underground, where you’ll be transported to the Prohibition era, surrounded by stories, images, and artifacts from the ‘Roaring Twenties.’
 Sip on a cocktail at the well-stocked bar and enjoy evening entertainment of that bygone era.

-Walk through the Distillery exhibit that tells stories of bootleggers, rumrunners and government agents who tried to bring them down.
+Walkthrough the Distillery exhibit tells stories of bootleggers, rumrunners, and government agents who tried to bring them down.
 Don’t miss going down the Alleyway that brings to life the sights and sounds of the Prohibition Era.
 Get yourself clicked at the Phone Booth of the Four Deuces Club!

 Special Events at Mob Museum

-The museum organizes a number of special events through the year, focused on various aspects of mob history.
-From Jazz Nights at The Underground to National Moonshine Day and Summer Movie Series, there are quite a few options to choose from.
+The museum organizes many special events throughout the year, focused on various aspects of mob history.
+There are quite a few options to choose from, from Jazz Nights at The Underground to National Moonshine Day and Summer Movie Series.
 Look up the museum calendar for exact dates and times for special events.